Zucchini Stuffed with Pork & Tomato Sauce

 In this recipe I filled the zucchini with a delicious pork mixture that tastes just like meatballs.
 Like traditional meatballs made in Italy, the key to making the mince moist is the addition of milk, or in this case almond milk, and bread, or in this case almond flour.
 These two ingredients when combined with the mince result in the meat becoming incredibly tender and maintaining this consistency when cooked in the zucchini.

-The stuffed zucchini are baked in a fresh tomato sauce in the oven until the meat becomes slightly golden and the zucchini are tender.
+The Paleo Stuffed Zucchini are baked in a fresh tomato sauce in the oven until the meat becomes slightly golden and the zucchini are tender.

 For the tomato sauce I’ve included a basic recipe using fresh tomatoes, but if you are short on time you can use a store bought version or any sauce you have pre made.